sjohner/scsm-repository/README.md

 See also the list of [contributors](https://github.com/sjohner/SCSM-ScriptRepository/contributors) who participated in this project.

 ## License
-This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details